-- Dutch verb clusters are cases of functional restructuring (Cinque 2001; IJbema 2001; Wurmbrand 2001) - Te-raising is an instance of clitic climbing - Te-drop is due to differences in structural complement size
+- ▶ Dutch verb clusters are cases of functional restructuring (Cinque 2001; IJbema 2001; Wurmbrand 2001) - ► Te-raising is an instance of clitic climbing (cf. Italian) - ► Te-doubling is the spell out of both copies of raised te - ► Te-drop is due to differences in structural complement size

-- Dutch verb clusters are cases of functional restructuring (Cinque 2001; IJbema 2001; Wurmbrand 2001) - Te-raising is an instance of clitic climbing - Te-drop is due to differences in structural complement size - Te-raising thus fills a previously unexplained gap in the cross-linguistic distribution of restructuring phenomena across Germanic and Romance
+- ▶ Dutch verb clusters are cases of functional restructuring (Cinque 2001; IJbema 2001; Wurmbrand 2001) - ► Te-raising is an instance of clitic climbing (cf. Italian) - ► Te-doubling is the spell out of both copies of raised te - ► Te-drop is due to differences in structural complement size - ► Te-raising fills a previously unexplained gap in the cross-linguistic distribution of restructuring phenomena across Germanic and Romance

+- 1. The whole talk in a nutshell

 - 2. Methodology

 - 3. The data

 - 4. Prerequisites for the analysis

 - 5. The analysis

+- 6. Displaced morphology in verb clusters across Germanic

-- 6. Conclusion and outlook
+- 7. Conclusion and outlook